-🌟 Welcome to the UCAT Decision Making Section! 🌟
+What is the UCAT Decision Making Section?

-🧠 Why is Decision Making Tested in the UCAT?
+Why is Decision Making Tested in the UCAT?

 As a healthcare professional, you’ll often face situations that require quick, informed, and ethical decisions.
-Whether diagnosing a patient, prioritizing treatments, or evaluating risks, your ability to process information accurately and decide under pressure is crucial.
+Whether diagnosing a patient, prioritising treatments, or evaluating risks, your ability to process information accurately and decide under pressure is crucial.
 This section ensures you’re prepared to:

 ✅ Identify relevant information from complex data.